Cloth Interactive Transformer for Virtual Try-On: Abstract

 \section{Abstract}

-2D image-based virtual try-on has attracted increased attention from the multimedia and computer vision communities.
-However, most of the existing image-based virtual try-on methods directly put both person and the in-shop clothing representations together, without considering the mutual correlation between them.
-What is more, the long-range information, which is crucial for generating globally consistent results, is also hard to be established via the regular convolution operation.
-To alleviate these two problems, in this paper we propose a novel two-stage Cloth Interactive Transformer (CIT) for virtual try-on.
-In the first stage, we design a CIT matching block, aiming to perform a learnable thin-plate spline transformation that can capture more reasonable long-range relation.
-As a result, the warped in-shop clothing looks more natural.
-In the second stage, we propose a novel CIT reasoning block for establishing the global mutual interactive dependence.
-Based on this mutual dependence, the significant region within the input data can be highlighted, and consequently, the try-on results can become more realistic.
-Extensive experiments on a public fashion dataset demonstrate that our CIT can achieve the new state-of-the-art virtual try-on performance both qualitatively and quantitatively.
-The source code and trained models are available at \url{https://github.com/Amazingren/CIT}.
+The 2D image-based virtual try-on has aroused increased interest from the multimedia and computer vision fields due to its enormous commercial value.
+Nevertheless, most existing image-based virtual try-on approaches directly combine the person-identity representation and the in-shop clothing items without taking their mutual correlations into consideration.
+Moreover, these methods are commonly established on pure convolutional neural networks (CNNs) architectures which are not simple to capture the long-range correlations among the input pixels.
+As a result, it generally results in inconsistent results.
+To alleviate these issues, in this paper, we propose a novel two-stage cloth interactive transformer (CIT) method for the virtual try-on task.
+During the first stage, we design a CIT matching block, aiming to precisely capture the long-range correlations between the cloth-agnostic person information and the in-shop cloth information.
+Consequently, it makes the warped in-shop clothing items look more natural in appearance.
+In the second stage, we put forth a CIT reasoning block for establishing global mutual interactive dependencies among person representation, the warped clothing item, and the corresponding warped cloth mask.
+The empirical results, based on mutual dependencies, demonstrate that the final try-on results are more realistic.
+Substantial empirical results on a public fashion dataset illustrate that the suggested CIT attains competitive virtual try-on performance.